deeppatel23/LearnAngular/README.md

 Query Parameters
 * You can pass query parameters to a route in Angular using the queryParams property of the NavigationExtras object when calling the navigate method of the Router service.

+Route Guards
+* Route guards in Angular are used to protect routes from unauthorized access.
+They allow you to define conditions that must be met before a user is allowed to access a particular route.
+This helps ensure that your application remains secure by controlling access to sensitive data.
+There are different types of route guards in Angular, including:
+* CanActivate - Used to prevent access to a route if certain conditions are not met.
+* CanActivateChild - Used to prevent access to child routes of a particular route.
+* CanDeactivate - Used to prevent a user from navigating away from a route if certain conditions are not met.
+* Resolve - Used to pre-fetch data before a route is activated.
+* In this code, the AuthGuard is included in the providers array and added to the canActivate property of the HomeComponent route.
+This means that the AuthGuard will be used to protect the HomeComponent route and prevent unauthorized access.